xynlophyl/qac385_finalproject/README.md

 #### Variable Descriptions

-    - season: Soccer Season (year)
+season: Soccer season (year)

-    - team: Team Name
+    team: Team name

-    - date: Date of match
+    date: Date of match

-    - time: Start time of match
+    time: Start time of match

-    - comp: Soccer league
+    comp: Soccer league

-    - gameweek: Matchweek of season (numerical)
+    gameweek: Matchweek of season (numerical)

-    - day: Day of match
+    day: Day of match

-    - venue: Home or away game
+    venue: Home or away game

-    - result: Outcome of game (W/L)
+    result: Outcome of game (W/L)

-    - gf: Goals for (scored by team in team var column)
+    gf: Goals for (scored by team in team var column)

-    - ga: Goals against (scored by opponent)
+    ga: Goals against (scored by opponent)

-    - opponent: Opposition team
+    opponent: Opposition team

-    - xg: Expected goals (includes penalties but not penalty shootout)
+    xg: Expected goals (includes penalties but not penalty shootout)

-    - xga: Expected opposition goals (includes penalties but not penalty shootout)
+    xga: Expected opposition goals (includes penalties but not penalty shootout)

-    - poss: Possession (calculated as the percentage of passes attempted)
+    poss: Possession (calculated as the percentage of passes attempted)

-    - attendance: number of fans in attendance
+    attendance: Number of fans in attendance

-    - captain: captain of team
+    captain: Captain of team

-    - formation: Formation style of team
+    formation: Formation structure of team

-    - referee: Referee ruling the game
+    referee: Referee officiating the game

-    - sh: Shots total (does not include penalties)
+    sh: Number of shots attempted (excluding penalty attempts)

-    - sot: Shots on target (shots on target do not include penalty kicks)
+    sot: Shots on target (excluding penatlies)

-    - dist: Average distance, in yards, from goal of all shots taken (Minimum 0.395 shots per squad game to qualify as a leader, does not include penalty kicks)
+    dist: Average shot distance, in yards, from the opposing goal

-    - fk: Shots from free kicks
+    fk: Shots from free kicks

-    - pkscored: Penalty kicks made
+    pkscored: Penalty kicks made

-    - pkatt: Penalty kicks attempted
+    pkatt: Penalty kicks attempted

-    - tkl: Number of players tackled
+    tkl: Number of players tackled

-    - tklw: Tackles in which tackler’s team won possession of the ball
+    tklw: Tackles where tackler’s team wins the ball

-    - tklvsdrb: Tackles won against opponent dribbles
+    tklvsdrb: Tackles won against opponent dribbles

-    - attvsdrb: tackles attempted against opponent dribbles
+    attvsdrb: tackles attempted against opponent dribbles

-    - press: Number of times applying pressure to opposing player who is receiving, carrying or releasing the ball
+    press: Number of times pressuring opposing players, who are in possession of the ball

-    - succ: Number of times the squad gained possession within five seconds of applying pressure
+    succ: Number of times possessions gained within five seconds of applying pressure

-    - blocks: Number of times blocking the ball by standing in its path
+    blocks: Number of times ball is blocked by team

-    - inter: Interceptions
+    inter: Interceptions of passes attempted by the opposing team

-    - err: Mistakes leading to an opponent’s shot
+    err: Errors leading to a shot by the opposing team

-    - sota: Number of times blocking a shot by standing in its path
+    sota: Number of shots on target of goal by opposing team

-    - saves: Number of times blocking a shot that was on target, by standing in its path
+    saves: Number of opposing team's shots saved by the goalie

-    - psxg: Post-Shot Expected Goals (PSxG is expected goals based on how likely the goalkeeper is to save the shot)
+    psxg: Post-Shot Expected Goals (PSxG: expected goals based on how likely the goalkeeper is to save the shot)

-    - pxsg_pm: Psxg - Goals allowed
+    pxsg_pm: PSxG - Goals allowed

-    - pass_cmp: Completed passes
+    pass_cmp: Passes Completed

-    - pass_att: Attempted Passes
+    pass_att: Passes Attempted

-    - pass_totdist: Total distance of passes in a game
+    pass_totdist: Total distance of passes

-    - sca: Shot-creating actions (the two offensive actions directly leading to a shot)
+    sca: Shot-creating actions (offensive actions directly leading to a shot)

-    - sca_passlive: Completed live-ball passes that lead to a shot attempt
+    sca_passlive: Completed live-ball passes that lead to a shot attempt

-    - sca_passdead: Completed dead-ball passes that lead to a shot attempt (includes free kicks, corner kicks, kick offs, throw-ins and goal kicks)
+    sca_passdead: Completed dead-ball passes that lead to a shot attempt (i.e. free kicks, corner kicks, kick offs, throw-ins and goal kicks)

-    - sca_drib: Successful dribbles that lead to a shot attempt
+    sca_drib: Successful dribbles in the build up to a shot attempt

-    - sca_sh: Shots that lead to another shot attempt
+    sca_sh: Shots in the build up to another shot attempt

-    - sca_fld: Fouls drawn that lead to a shot attempt
+    sca_fld: Fouls drawn in the build up to a shot attempt

-    - sca_def: Defensive actions that lead to a shot attempt
+    sca_def: Defensive actions in the build up to a shot attempt

-    - gca: Goal-creating actions (the two offensive actions directly leading to a goal, such as passes, dribbles, and drawing fouls)
+    gca: Goal-creating actions (offensive actions directly leading to a goal, such as passes, dribbles, and drawing fouls)

-    - gca_passlive: Completed live passes in the build up to a goal
+    gca_passlive: Completed live passes in the build up to a goal

-    - gca_passdead: Completed dead-ball (includes free kicks, corner kicks, kick offs, throw-ins and goal kicks) passes that lead to a goal
+    gca_passdead: Completed dead-ball (includes free kicks, corner kicks, kick offs, throw-ins and goal kicks) passes that lead to a goal

-    - gca_drib: Dribbles completed in the build up to a goal
+    gca_drib: Dribbles completed in the build up to a goal

-    - gca_sh: Shots taken in the build up to a goal
+    gca_sh: Shots taken in the build up to a goal

-    - gca_fld: Fouls drawn before a goal was scored
+    gca_fld: Fouls drawn before a goal was scored

-    - gca_def: Defensive actions that lead to a goal
+    gca_def: Defensive actions that lead to a goal

-    - touches: Total number of touches
+    touches: Total number of touches

-    - touches_defthird: Number of touches in the defending third of the pitch
+    touches_defthird: Number of touches in the defending third of the pitch

-    - touches_attthird: Number of touches in the attacking third of the pitch
+    touches_attthird: Number of touches in the attacking third of the pitch

-    - carries: Total dribbles
+    carries: Total dribbles

-    - carries_totdist: Total distance of dribbles
+    carries_totdist: Total distance of dribbles

-    - carries_progdist: Total distance of progressive dribbles
+    carries_progdist: Total distance of progressive dribbles

-    - progcarries: Number of progressive (at least 5 yards towards the opponent’s goal) dribbles
+    progcarries: Number of progressive (at least 5 yards towards the opponent’s goal) dribbles

-    - progpassrec: Number of progressive passes successfully received
+    progpassrec: Number of progressive (at least 5 yards towards the opponent’s goal) passes successfully received

-    - crdy: Number of yellow card warnings given
+    crdy: Number of yellow card warnings given

-    - crdr: Number of straight red card send offs
+    crdr: Number of straight red card send offs

-    - twocrdy: Number of two card yellow send offs
+    twocrdy: Number of two card yellow send offs

-    - fls: Number of fouls committed
+    fls: Number of fouls committed

-    - fld: Number of fouls given
+    fld: Number of fouls given

-    - off: Number of times offside
+    off: Number of times offside

-    - recov: Number of loose balls recovered
+    recov: Number of loose balls recovered

-    - arlWon: Aerial duels Won
+    arlWon: Aerial duels won

-    - arlLost: Aerial duels lost
+    arlLost: Aerial duels lost

 #### Summary Statistics